-After the big resource rewrite and 5.1’s general improvements, we decided that we should focus on tackling the biggest pain points in Krita.
-This release thus contains a lot of background work that we hope to build future improvements on top of, as well as a healthy assortment of new features and fixes!
+After 5.0’s big resource rewrite and 5.1’s general improvements, we decided that Krita 5.2 should focus on tackling some of the biggest pain points in Krita.
+As such, this release contains a lot of background work that we hope to build future improvements on top of, as well as a healthy assortment of new features and fixes!

-Because our original one didn’t give us enough control over the underlying text, which made it hard to extend, as well as write a better text tool on top of), Wolthera completely rewrote Krita’s text layout engine.
+Because our original one didn’t give artists enough control over the underlying text (making it hard to use and extend, as well as write a better text tool on top of), Wolthera completely rewrote Krita’s text layout engine.

 With the new layout engine, we can handle everything the old engine could, as well as text-on-path, vertical text, and wrapped text and text in shape.
 We can now also access OpenType features as well as render emoji (bitmap and colrV0 types) (MR 1607, MR 1767).

-Dmitry Kazakov overhauled the culmulative undo feature (MR 1780), this feature allows merging undo operations, which is useful when painting many different strokes.
+Dmitry Kazakov overhauled the cumulative undo feature (MR 1780), this feature allows merging undo operations, which is useful when painting many strokes.
 We’ve simplified the code and made the options more intuitive to use.

 The ability to anti-alias the results of the Sketch Brush Engine has been added by Przemysław Gołąb (MR 1425).

 Deif Lou has added a new mode to the fill tool: Fill areas of similar color (MR 1577).
-In addition, both the fill tool and the enclose fill tool have gained Stop growing at the darkest and/or most opaque pixels and Fill all regions until a specific boundary color (MR 1549), as well as a toggle to use the same blending mode as the brush tool, or to have its own (MR 1749).
+In addition, both the fill tool and the enclose fill tool have gained Stop growing at the darkest and/or most opaque pixels and Fill all regions until a specific boundary color (MR 1549, 1560), as well as a toggle to use the same blending mode as the brush tool, or to have its own (MR 1749).

-The Contiguous Fill also received the same selection extending option as the fill tool (MR 1549), and the ability to set the opacity of the selection decoration (1697).
-Furthermore, the selection decoration has been made HDI-aware MR 1774.
+The Contiguous Selection Tool also received the same selection extending option as the Fill tool (MR 1549), and the ability to set the opacity of the selection decoration (MR 1697).
+Furthermore, the selection decoration has been made DPI-aware (MR 1774).

 Several new actions have been added: